CraterCrash/godot-orchestrator-docs/docs/getting-started/step-by-step/index.md

 The **Attach Node Script** dialog will appear.
 This dialog allows you to select the script's language, the file path, and other options.
-Make sure the language is set to `Orchestrator`, leaving all the other options as their defaults.
+Make sure the language is set to `OScript`, leaving all the other options as their defaults.

 Click the **Create** button to create the script.